 Build healthy habits.
 Medical school is demanding, so it’s helpful to learn effective study skills that you can continue to build on and sharpen.
 A gap year is a great time to get in the habit of exercising, eating healthy, and the right amount of sleep.
 Making those things part of your routine now will help you maintain a healthy balance once you start medical school.

 Learn to budget.
 Figuring out how to manage your money is an important life skill, especially while paying for an education.
 Now is the perfect time to create a monthly budget and learn successful money management tools.
-You can use this FIRST worksheet to get started.
+You can use this worksheet to get started.

 Do something unrelated to medicine.
 Even while you’re focused on your goal of becoming a physician, it’s important to cultivate other interests and hobbies.
 Whether it’s something creative, athletic, relaxing, and/or social, it’s good to remember to take mental and physical breaks to recharge.
 It will be even more important once you start medical school to make sure you schedule time for things you enjoy.

 No matter what you decide to do, remember that everyone’s pathway to becoming a doctor is different.
 You can read more about making the most of a gap year.